silderan/QTelnet/README.md

 This is a very basic telnet client, unblocking and easy to use.
 Takes care of telnet protocol leaving the clean data to the developer.

-To create a telnet client you only need QTelnet.h and .cpp files and you to include in .pro file the network library:
+To create a telnet client you only need QTelnet.h and QTelnet.cpp files and to include in .pro file the network library:
-__`QT += core gui network`__
+`QT += core gui`__`network`__

 The rest of files/classes, `QCmdWidget` and `QTelnetTester`, where used by me to develop it, but you can look at them to understand how to use the library.

-Anyway, it is as easy as using three functions and catching other two:
+Anyway, it is as easy as using three functions and catch other two:

 ### Functions
   * __`connectToHost(const QString &host, quint16 port)`__